Back to Blog

 Understanding vs Producing a Language

 Most education systems heavily train passive skills.
-Speaking, however, requires:
+Grammar rules, reading comprehension, and vocabulary lists fill the curriculum.
+Speaking, however, requires something different entirely:

-Without regular speaking practice, fluency never develops — no matter how good your grammar is.
+Without regular, low-pressure speaking practice, fluency never develops — no matter how strong your grammar is.
+You can know every rule and still freeze the moment someone asks you a question.

 The Role of Fear in Spoken English